swaroopg92/penpa-edit/README.md

 		* Under: Number of empty rows from the bottom.
 They are removed from the Row Size.
 		* Left: Number of empty columns from the left.
 They are removed from the Column Size.
 		* Right: Number of empty columns from the right.
 They are removed from the Column Size.
 	* Example: If you want grid size of 9x9 and 3 empty rows and columns on either side.
-Then you neet set Rows - 15, Columns - 15, Over - 3, Under - 3, Left - 3, Right -3
+Then you need to set Rows - 15, Columns - 15, Over - 3, Under - 3, Left - 3, Right -3
 * Hexagon
 	* Side
 	* White Space: Side